danielemalitesta/danielemalitesta.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 I'm Daniele Malitesta, Ph.D.
-Candidate at Polytechnic University of Bari (Italy).
+Candidate at Polytechnic University of Bari (Italy) under the supervision of Prof. Tommaso Di Noia.

 My main research topics are _Graph Representation Learning_, _Recommender Systems_, and _Multimodal Deep Learning_.
-I'm working with Prof. Tommaso Di Noia.

 # Upcoming events
 * _[11-01-2023]_ I'll attend MM 2023 in Ottawa (ON, Canada) to present our resource paper about **[Ducho](https://github.com/sisinflab/Ducho/tree/main)**.